CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 For more detailed information, please refer to the blog post available at [https://tanmoy.online/week-1-2-circuitversegsoc23](https://tanmoy.online/week-1-2-circuitversegsoc23)

-Currently documentation and support has been added for
+Currently, documentation and support has been added for

 * VS Code
 * Sublime Editor